SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 five years."
 Like he did it personally?!
 No, I will not link to Fox News.
 You can watch Republican propaganda on your own time.
 But&hellip; you _shouldn't_.)
 Notably, Pfizer refused to take government money for this, so Trump's claim of credit is&hellip;
-_peculiar_, emphasis on the "liar" part of it.
+_peculiar_, with emphasis on the "liar" part of it.

 Both companies wisely declined to be used thusly.